 Installing your Ring Floodlight Cam is relatively easy process.
 The steps below will help you prepare and mount your Floodlight Cam.
 If you want to reference the Floodlight Cam installation manual, you can download it here.

-Note for our UK, Australia, New Zealand, and European Neighbors: The Floodlight Cam packaging for other countries differs from our US packaging, and will include equipment that complies with all of the building and electrical requirements for your home countries.
+Note for UK, Australia, New Zealand, and European Neighbors: The Floodlight Cam packaging for other countries differs from the US packaging, and will include equipment that complies with all of the building and electrical requirements for your home countries.

 If you've already completed this step, move on to Installing Your Ring Floodlight Camera: Step 2 - Wiring Your Ring Floodlight Cam.